 DDA Kian responded, arguing the victim did not directly testify and that the statement perhaps should be examined more carefully.

 “You’re also familiar with the cycle of violence and how domestic violence victims will tend to pass blame on themselves and try to minimize,” he contended, referring to the behavior of the victim the night of the incident versus the statement given months after.

 Kian concluded that the defendant’s recurrent history with violence is the most compelling “tell” that he did not learn from his mistakes.

 “She does have a fresh blood wound, she was tackled to the ground, a phone was thrown at her, to the point where the defendant’s own sister had to intervene,” affirmed Kian.

 Judge Dyer agreed with Davtyan, that the injury sustained by the victim was not severe, but added that under jury instruction 840, traumatic condition does not discriminate between minor or serious injury, noting if it was relayed to Officer Kattenhorn that the accused tackled the victim with intent, this raises it to the “next level.”

 “I think standing on its own, the case 17(b) motion (to reduce the felony to a misdemeanor) likely would be appropriate.
-However, there’s just too much of a history here, Mr. Garcia, to reduce this to a misdemeanor today,” Judge Dyer admitted.
+However, there’s just too much of a history here, the accused, to reduce this to a misdemeanor today,” Judge Dyer admitted.